SmithEcophysLab/ecophys_sp2019/Notes/Notes_01.24.19.md

 ## Homework
 * Read Von Caemmerer and Farquhar (1981).
 The full citation and link can be found in the [Readings](../Readings) folder.
+* Start thinking about your deliverable idea.
+What types of interesting questions could you ask with the available trait databases/sets?

 ## In-class notes
 * (placeholder for any in-class notes)